zukigit/chat/docs/auth_api.md

 ```

 #### 400 Bad Request
-Returned when the request body is malformed or invalid JSON.
+Returned when the request body is malformed, invalid JSON, or a required field is missing.
 ```json
 {
   "success": false,